-An allergy is when your immune system reacts to a foreign substance, called an allergen.
-Over 50 million Americans suffer from various types of allergies and it is the sixth leading cause of chronic illness in the U.S. It could be from something you eat, breathe into your lungs, inject into your body or touch.
-This reaction could cause coughing, sneezing, hives, rashes, itchy eyes, a runny nose and a scratchy throat.
-In severe cases, it can cause low blood pressure, breathing trouble, asthma attacks, and anaphylaxis, a life-threatening reaction.
+An allergy occurs when your immune system reacts to a foreign substance known as an allergen.
+Allergies are prevalent in the US, with over 50 million Americans suffering from various types of allergies, making it the sixth leading cause of chronic illness.
+Allergies can be triggered by ingesting, inhaling, injecting, or touching a substance, leading to a range of symptoms, including coughing, sneezing, hives, rashes, itchy eyes, runny nose, scratchy throat, and, in severe cases, low blood pressure, breathing difficulties, asthma attacks, and anaphylaxis, a potentially fatal reaction.

 Alpha-gal allergic reactions can occur after exposure to:

 Dairy products, gelatin, and other foods derived from mammals

 Drugs, medical products, personal care, household and other products with mammalian ingredients